martinsam/cozy-dev-docs/source/index.md

 `version` is used by Cozy to know when the application has a new version, and therefore suggest the user to updates it.

 `cozy-permission` is the list of document types our application will be granted access to.
 We must add a description to inform the user **why** our application needs to access this document type.
 For now, it's purely informative, but it's the first step to make transparent what our application does, and build trust with our future users.
+Authentication and authorization is managed by the Data System, and cozydb automatically adds the information need to authenticate itself.

 ### Deploying the application